 The ATO does contact taxpayers by phone, email and SMS, however there are some tell-tale signs that it is not the ATO making contact.
 The ATO will not:

-- Use agressive or rude behaviour, or threaten you with arrest, jail or deportation;
+- Use aggressive or rude behaviour, or threaten you with arrest, jail or deportation;

 - Request payment of debt via iTunes, pre-paid Visa cards, cryptocurrency or direct credit to banks accounts with a BSB that isn’t either 092-009 or 093-003;